-Frequency separation allows you to retouch texture and tone/colour independently for powerful portrait retouching.
+Frequency separation allows you to retouch texture and tone/color independently for powerful portrait retouching.

 Although the term frequency separation is initially intimidating, the concept is straightforward.
-By automatically separating your image colour/tone and texture into separate low and high frequency layers, respectively, you'll be able to retouch colour/tone and texture independently.
+By automatically separating your image color/tone and texture into separate low and high frequency layers, respectively, you'll be able to retouch color/tone and texture independently.

-Skin tone and colour (shadows, blotches, etc.) are made smoother by blurring with the Dodge or Blur Brush Tool.
+Skin tone and color (shadows, blotches, etc.) are made smoother by blurring with the Dodge or Blur Brush Tool.
 The Healing Brush Tool also works well here.

 Unwanted textures (spots, stray hair, blemishes, dimples, and wrinkles) can be removed with the Clone Brush Tool or Blemish Removal Tool.

 To apply frequency separation: